 With one secure system that allows the team to see all customer information, order details and previous communication from all sales channels in one place, they can now collaborate as a team and provide faster resolutions without losing the human touch.

-Achieving a first response time of under 20 minutes is easy with xSellco’s prioritized inbox and granular filters that allow the Skullsplitter team to sift through urgent queries such as cancellations in seconds.
+Achieving a first response time of under 20 minutes is easy with eDesk’s prioritized inbox and granular filters that allow the Skullsplitter team to sift through urgent queries such as cancellations in seconds.

 eDesk is the leading helpdesk for online sellers, purpose-built to address the precise demands of e-commerce.
-Sign up for a no-hassle, 14-day free trial right now and see for yourself the difference it will make to your business.
+Book a demo or sign up for a no-hassle, 14-day free trial right now and see for yourself the difference it will make to your business.